 Sharon is an avid gardener and painter, but recently she’s been limited in her passions due to fatigue and dizziness.
 After a visit to her primary care physician, she was prescribed a medication to treat her symptoms—except the prescription didn’t seem to help.
 That’s when she got a call from Signify Health about an in-home checkup and decided to give it a shot.

 Sitting at her kitchen table, Sharon chatted with Dr. Christiansen about her recent fatigue and dizzy spells.
 The two discussed her symptoms and reviewed her medications.
 Dr. Christiansen performed a brief examination, during which—based on her symptoms—he screened Sharon for peripheral arterial disease and identified a blockage in her carotid artery.
 Now with a diagnosis from Dr. Christiansen, Sharon made a follow-up appointment with her cardiologist.
-We’re happy to report that thanks to her in-home health assessment, Sharon is now on her way to feeling healthy again.
+Thanks to her in-home health assessment, Sharon is now on her way to feeling healthy again.

 Sharon wanted to share her experience with other Priority Health members and encourage people to accept the bonus checkup offering.
 “You don’t feel rushed or like you’re just another number,” Sharon said.
 “They know what they’re talking about and help you learn more about your body.
 It’s nice to have a second opinion.”